What is the Dream Team?

 All it takes is one classroom-sized group of Kiwi kids and one hour.
 The Dream Team Leader will do the rest.

 - Start the conversation about leadership in the weeks leading up to your visit.
-Use our Leadership Resources to get you started!

 - Learn about who Sir Peter Blake was and why he never gave up on achieving his dreams.